-The 2019 Master Agreement includes a new community hospital inpatient program (CHIP) to compensate community family physicians who provide care to their patients while in hospital.
+The Physician Agreement includes a community hospital inpatient program (CHIP) to compensate community family physicians who provide care to their patients while in hospital.

 Fee-for-service is not always an ideal funding model for family physicians who provide inpatient care.
 Doctors Nova Scotia, the Department of Health and Wellness (DHW) and the Nova Scotia Health Authority (NHSA) have developed a new funding model, which provides a daily stipend and on-call funding for each eligible site to remunerate physicians who provide on-site comprehensive care for all inpatients (attached and unattached) at larger community hospitals.